-For patients that have been already been seen in our office and are experiencing severe dental emergencies after hours, such as significant infection, pain or trauma please call our emergency number: Amore Dentistry Phone Number (714) 505-9595
+For patients who have been already been seen in our office and are experiencing severe dental emergencies after hours, such as significant infection, pain, or trauma please call our emergency number: Amore Dentistry Phone Number (714) 505-9595

 What to do if a tooth is knocked out:

 For permanent teeth that are knocked out, rinse the tooth and put it back in the socket.
 If you can’t get the tooth back in the socket, place it in a container of milk, water or saliva to keep it moist.
 Do not touch the roots (handle the tooth by the crown) and don’t brush the tooth.
 Contact us IMMEDIATELY for information and emergency treatment – the sooner you get to us, the more likely your tooth can be saved!

 For baby teeth that are unexpectedly knocked out, leave them out and contact the child’s dentist immediately for instructions.